-- 1.115.
+- 1.109.
 As outlined in Table 1-1, the River Shannon Callows SAC has ecological connectivity with the Application Site due to the qualifying mobile species, otter (Lutra lutra).
-All other qualifying features of habitat were assessed, and it was concluded that no connectivity exists. - 1.116.
-There is no hydrological connection linking the Application Site to the SAC, and therefore there is no pathway for contamination of otter habitat within the SAC. - 1.117.
-Each of the potential contaminants outlined in Table 1-2 above have been considered and assessed for their potential occurrence during the phases of the Proposed Amendment.
-Potential contaminants are capable of undermining water quality and the conservation objectives for the qualifying species of otter.
+All other qualifying features of habitat were assessed, and it was concluded that no connectivity exists. - 1.110.
+There is no hydrological connection linking the Application Site to the SAC, and therefore there is no pathway for contamination of otter habitat within the SAC. - 1.111.
+Given that the Application Site is ecologically connected with the SAC, there is potential for otter to utilise the aquatic habitats (drainage ditches and low land depositing rivers) and to use terrestrial habitats on site for commuting. - 1.112.
+Each of the potential contaminants outlined in Table 1-2 above have been considered and assessed for their potential occurrence during the phases of the Amended Development.
+Potential contaminants are capable of undermining water quality and the conservation objectives for the qualifying species of otter. - 1.113.

-1.118.
-Given that the Application Site is ecologically connected with the SAC, there is potential for otter to utilise the aquatic habitats (drainage ditches and low land depositing rivers) and to use terrestrial habitats on site for commuting.

-1.119.
 It has been deduced that Otter has the potential to utilise the habitats within the site.
-During the habitat survey the site was checked for signs of protected or notable species.
-No holts and/or resting places, or any other field signs of otter were identified during the Fossitt habitat surveys in May 2022 and the updated surveys in October and November 2025.
+During the habitat survey, the site was checked for signs of protected or notable species.
+No holts and/or resting places, or any other field signs of otter were identified during the Fossitt habitat survey.
 However, given the proximity of the Application Site to the River Shannon Callows SAC, the presence of suitable habitat for otter, and the fact that otter are a highly mobile species, the use of the Application Site by otter cannot be ruled out.
-Integral design measures include 2m and 5m buffers around field drains, a minimum 5m buffer around watercourses and a 10m buffer around the ADS watercourses to reduce the potential for contaminants from the Application Site to enter the aquatic system.
+Integral design measures include 2m buffer around all field drains and a 10m buffer around the ADS watercourses to reduce the potential for contaminants from the Application Site to enter the aquatic system. - 1.114.

-1.120.
 There is potential for habitats within the Application Site that support otter, and there is a possibility for these habitats to be degraded if they were subjected to contamination.
-An Outline Construction Environmental Management Plan (OCEMP) has been produced in support of this application (please see Technical Appendix 8), and this report outlines design and best practice measures for protecting the local environment, including terrestrial and aquatic habitats.
+An Outline Construction Environmental Management Plan (OCEMP) has been produced in support of the consented application 24/61749 (please see Technical Appendix 8; Volume 3 of the consented application 24/61749), and this report outlines design and best practice measures for protecting the local environment, including terrestrial and aquatic habitats.

-1.121.
-Measures have been included within the Proposed Amendment Design to prevent pollution entering the aquatic environment.
+1.115.
+Measures have been included within the Amended Development Design to prevent pollution entering the aquatic environment.
 These are outlined below: